thirtycapital/hanger/README.md

 - If you want, on ***Description*** field, define the *job* description.
 	> You can use ***Markdown*** to type the description text.
 - On ***Time Restriction*** field, inform the allowed period in [cron](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/crontrigger.html) format to execute the *job*.
-- Define the content of the ***Eagerness*** field of the *job* between 0 and 12 hours.
+- Define the content of the ***Lookback window*** field of the *job* between 0 and 12 hours.
 For a *job* dependency to be considered attended it must have been successfully carried out at least once a day.
-If some dependency wants to be executed before midnight, the ***Eagerness*** field must be filled with the number of hours, before midnight, so that, if the *job* runs successfully, the dependency is considered fulfilled.
+If some dependency wants to be executed before midnight, the ***Lookback window*** field must be filled with the number of hours, before midnight, so that, if the *job* runs successfully, the dependency is considered fulfilled.
 - If you want to define a minimum interval to reexcute the *job*, write the minutes on ***Rebuild Interval*** field.
 - On ***Node*** field, inform the node where the *job* will be executed.
 - On ***Cron*** field, inform the trigger period for the job.